Collect, recirculate and recycle

 Weekday accepts used clothes and home textiles.
 Read more here and find your local store here.

-Accepts COS clothing only as part of a pilot project in several European countries.
+Accepts COS clothing only as part of COS Full Circle.
+It is available in several European countries.
 Read more here and find stores here.

 1 For more information about our garment collection project, please see our Sustainability Disclosure, page 55.